 Job Corps is a career and education program that helps young people advance their education, begin a career, get a better job, and make more money.
-Job Corps might be right for you if you are 16 to 24 years old, a citizen, permanent resident, refugee, asylee, parolee, or on DACA status, and meet income qualifications.
+Job Corps might be right for you if you are 16 to 24 years old; a citizen, permanent resident, refugee, asylee, parolee, or on DACA status; and meet income qualifications.
+Job Corps also now offers virtual enrollment for new students who may not yet be ready for a full-time residential experience.